 - Applicants must be at least 21 years of age.

-- Applicants must have served in the United States Armed Forces and been honorably discharged.
+- Applicants must have served in the United States Armed Forces and must not have been dishonorably discharged.

 - Applicants will be considered based on the merit of their application.
 We encourage creativity and hope that each candidate demonstrates their passion for Team Rubicon through their application.
 Paramount to any other criterion, candidates who demonstrate their commitment to live and serve in Clay’s honor, with spirit similar to the spirit he displayed, will be given priority.

-- Applicants must available for a mandatory orientation in Los Angeles in July 2016.
+- Applicants must be available for a mandatory orientation in Los Angeles in July 2017.